RockTumbler.com: Rock Tumblers, Tumbled Stones, Tumbling Instructions

 We want to help you enjoy rock tumbling

 At RockTumbler.com, our goal is to help people enjoy tumbled stones and the rock tumbling hobby.
-We do that by publishing blog posts and online articles that explain how to use rotary and vibratory rock tumblers; provide instructions for tumbling various kinds of rocks, and display craft items that our staff and customers have made using tumble-polished stones.
+We do that by publishing online articles that explain how to use rotary and vibratory rock tumblers; provide instructions for tumbling various kinds of rocks, and display craft items that our staff and customers have made using tumble-polished stones.

 Sellers of rock tumblers and tumbling supplies